It's a Stitch Up

 I’ve given it a beginner rating because it’s entirely knit and purl.
 However, it requires a bit of concentration at first because you have to purl stitches that look like they should be knit and vice versa.
 If you get lost, use the photos below to check whether you’re on an odd side (rib pattern moves one stitch right) or an even side (pattern does not move).
 I have given instructions for slipping the first stitch of each row for neater edges.

-The yarn I have chosen is a warm and luxurious blend of merino, alpaca and silk.
-The silk and alpaca give it a lovely drape.
-This can be substituted for any chunky-weight yarn.
-To knit this pattern in using yarn of a different weight, simply swatch using the yarn’s recommended needle size to find the number of stitches that will give the width you want, then round to the nearest multiple of four.
+The yarn is a warm and luxurious baby alpaca with a beautiful drape.
+This can be substituted for most chunky-weight yarns.
+To knit this pattern in different yarn weight, simply swatch using the yarn’s recommended needle size to find the number of stitches that will give the width you want, then round to the nearest multiple of four.

 Size information